 Fire V London – FvL is an odd chap, in the sense that he’s a high net worth individual going about FIRE in a completely different way to everyone else.
 Whilst most FIRE blogs follow a frugal element to some extent, FvL does not appear to do so (if his ‘dream home’ is anything to go by).
 He’s also an angel investor which offers up lots of interesting stories.

 The FIRE Shrink – FIRE Shrink has the double whammy of both working for the NHS and living in Wales (my in-laws are, unfortunately, Welsh).
 Amongst his musings, he shares his excellent weekly roundup: “The Full English Accompaniment”.

 FI UK Money – Mr and Mrs Fu are unusual in the FIRE community as they have 6 (six) kids!
 Much of their blog is devoted to their thoughtful attempts to develop a positive attitude toward money for their children.

 Cashflow Cop – A relatively new blogger, Cashflow Cop works (wonder if you’ve guessed it) in the police service.

-Saving Ninja – Saving Ninja has only just started blogging but has hit the ground running.
+Saving Ninja – Saving Ninja has hit the ground running – featured in Men’s Health no less!
 Mrs YFG and I have had the great pleasure of meeting the Ninja a few times (not so stealthy after all)!

 Indeedably – Indeedably has a beautiful website and writes some really thought-provoking pieces on life and finances.
 They seem to be a person of many talents, despite what appears to be the very obvious setback of being born in Australia (and therefore always in the shadow of the England Rugby and England and Wales Cricket team…) Thankfully, they live in the UK so they can eat strawberries in safety for now…